powerlang/powerlang/README.md

 - Each OS platform shall be in a separate project, stored in an image segment autoloaded at startup according to the running platform.
 - Remotely debuggable through vdb<->gdb.
-- Instead of bytecodes we use astcodes, a compact binary representation of asts.
+- Use astcodes to represent computation, a lower-level representation of asts.
 - We want a fully smalltalk-written GC, but will start with kompressor GC on a dll (C++)